dmarczuk/GithubManager/README.md

 ## In future
-Currently, I am working for unit tests and the GitHub authorization by token
+Currently, I am working for unit tests and the GitHub authorization by token. </br>
-In the future it possible to add some methods
+In the future it possible to add some other methods